luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-terms-ucs-and-reqs.md

    o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?

    o The EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
    Is this important?
 Should this be removed?
 Should it be addressed in a future charter?
    This is text about "Sections 7 and 8 contain requirements specific to Energy Management.
 Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree."

-   Expressed differently: Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, l ighting, and other systems for energy efficiency.
+   Expressed differently: Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, lighting, and other systems for energy efficiency.
 This is a key aspect for Smart Buildings and Data Centers energy efficiency metrics.

    o It's not clear whether we need new Power State (Set)?
 Maybe not but we need to explain the mapping of existing energy efficient features to specific Power States.

    o basic (scalar) units are not enough to describe Power Data Unit capabilities and/or output.
 We need a more complex structure (which might already exist?) to cover and combine meanings (that I copied from the chats) like CO2 footprint, clean energy, mix, renewable. as an example, this should help to describe reduction of energy consumption and the increase of renewable energy consumption

    o Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
 Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
 Including the capability to integrate with external data sources (for example, for devices that don't have the capability or reporting any energy-related metrics) such as vendor datasheets that provide energy consumption.
 Use case => upgrading a device for better Energy Efficiency Management.
 Not sure whether framework-related requirements should be covered here.